AmarjithTK/final_yr_project/models/testing-models/model-evaluation-notes.md

     * *Logic:* "I will schedule the battery assuming the load might hit the top of that blue band.
 If it doesn't, great—we have extra power.
 If it does, we are safe."

 **Verdict:** Do not retrain.
 This model is ready for the optimization phase.
 It provides exactly the safety margins required for a high-level engineering thesis.

+Yes, exactly.
+To be mathematically precise, the **dashed blue line** in your specific model is the **Median**, not the Average (Mean), but they serve a very similar purpose.

+Here is the engineering distinction and why your model chose the Median:

+### 1. The Dashed Blue Line = The "Median" (50th Percentile)
+In your code, you set `QUANTILES: [0.1, 0.5, 0.9]`.
+* The middle quantile (`0.5`) forces the model to find the value where **50% of the time the real load is higher, and 50% of the time it is lower**.
+* **Why this is better than Average:** The "Average" gets pulled around by crazy outliers.
+If you have ten readings of `100W` and one reading of `5000W` (a sensor glitch), the **Average** shoots up to `545W`.
+The **Median** stays at `100W`.
+* **For your project:** This makes your controller **robust**.
+It ignores the crazy one-off spikes (glitches) and tracks the "real" center of the data.

+### 2. Is it "somewhat like the average"?
+**Yes.**
+Visually, they look almost identical.
+Both the Average and the Median act as a **Low-Pass Filter**.
+They draw a smooth line through the middle of the noisy zig-zag black line.

+### 3. Summary for your Defense
+If a professor asks, *"Is this just the average?"*, you can say:
+> "It is similar to a moving average, but technically it is the **Median (50th Percentile)**.
+I used this because it is more robust to sensor outliers than the mean, ensuring the battery doesn't react to false spikes."